GiancarlosIO/webpack-nexus/README.md

 1. I hate the boilerplate I have to do to start a new project.
 So I created a cli to start a project in a rapid way.
 2. I want to learn how to build something like create-react-app/next.js.

-### What is the difference with other projects like create-react-app or next.js?
+### What is the difference with other projects like create-react-app/react-boilerplate/next.js?

+_I want to learn how to build something like create-react-app/next.js.
+I'm not trying to compite with the big current cli's/boilerplates_

+It has a lot of specific configurations used in all of my side-projects, so maybe you are good using the other ones.

 Well, I tested create-react-app and I think it is awesome but I don't like the way it works.